BitPoet/FieldtypeDropdownDynamic/README.md

 ### The code textarea

-This textarea either holds the PHP code that fills your dropdown list, which is just a simple InputfieldSelect.
+This textarea holds the PHP code that fills your dropdown list, which is just a simple InputfieldSelect.
 To fill it, you need to return an array holding an associative array for each selection entry.
 Here's a very simple example:

 ```php